 Mount Balbi, Dormant stratovolcano in Bougainville Island, Papua New Guinea

-Mount Balbi is a dormant stratovolcano on Bougainville Island in Papua New Guinea standing 2,715 meters (8,907 feet) tall with five volcanic craters on its eastern side.
-The largest crater contains a substantial lake formed within the volcanic cone, shaping the landscape below the summit.
+Mount Balbi is a dormant stratovolcano on Bougainville Island in Papua New Guinea and the highest point on the island at around 2,715 meters (about 8,900 feet).
+Five volcanic craters sit on its eastern side, and the largest of them holds a lake that formed inside the volcanic cone.

 The community of curious travelers